 Job performance (sometimes also called work performance) is a widely used tool and metric in management, however organizations rarely address what it really is, which dimensions it includes, and in which areas of work it becomes important.
 This CQ Dossier describes the two major components of job performance - task and contextual performance - and their relevance to the workplace in various spheres.
 We discuss the available evidence of how organizations who incorporate contextual performance into hiring, appraisal and training can gain a competitive advantage and provide information on how the two components of job performance interplay in practice.

 Job performance is an important building block in management

-One of your main objectives as a management practitioners is to deliver high performance on the job and to support your peers, teams and coworkers to do the same.
+One of the main objectives of any working professional, whether it be a manager or an employee, is to deliver high performance on the job and to support your fellow peers, teams and coworkers to do the same.
 Consequently, the concept of job performance (sometimes also called work performance) is an important building block in management.
-However, even though the term job performance is widely used in management, it is rarely addressed what it really is and how you can use it to improve your organization.
+However, even though the term job performance is a widely used tool in management, organizations rarely address what it really is, which dimensions it includes, and in which areas of organizational practice it becomes important.

 Job performance consists of task performance and contextual performance

 On a general level, job performance describes the contribution of an individual to the overall success of an organization.
 On a more specific and measurable level, job performance can be broken down into different factors.
 Depending on the framework you use, the factors vary (Koopmans et al. 2011).
-However, there is a broad consensus in the scientific community that job performance consists of two main factors namely task performance and contextual performance (Borman & Motowidlo, 1993).
+However, there is a broad consensus in the scientific community that job performance consists of two interplaying components.

 Task performance describes the core job responsibilities of an employee.
 It is also called "in-role prescribed behavior" (Koopmans et al. 2011) and is reflected in specific work outcomes and deliverables as well as their quality and quantity.